We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 With the Descent Mk2, Garmin has built on the success of the Mk1 technology and made it even better.

 They have improved the size of the screen – it is ⅓ bigger than the Mk1.
 They have managed to get more information on each dive screen, whilst also streamlining the information so it is easier to digest.

 The dive screens are completely customizable too, so you can make sure you have all the information you need, in the order you want it.

 The screen is completely readable in the sunlight, due to the transflective memory-in-pixel technology – a real advantage over computers using the power-draining OLED screens.

 The backlight is automatic at depth, so you won’t have to scramble to get the right settings in low visibility.
-The sapphire crystal lens material ensures that it is pretty much scratch proof and withstands the standards knocks that come with life as a scuba diver.
+The sapphire crystal lens material ensures that it is pretty much scratch-proof and withstands the standard knocks that come with life as a scuba diver.